-Zack Britton Says Yankees Bullpen Was ‘Running On Fumes’ At End Of ALCS
+NESN

 No kidding.

-The Yankees’ pitching staff has been rather thin lately after losing key arms like CC Sabathia (shoulder injury) and Domingo Germán (who’s currently the subject of a domestic violence investigation) in the latter half of the regular season and most the postseason.
+The Yankees’ pitching staff has been rather thin lately after losing key arms like CC Sabathia (shoulder) and Domingo Germán (who’s currently the subject of a domestic violence investigation) in the latter half of the regular season and most of the postseason.
 This left New York with just three starters — Masahiro Tanaka, Luis Severino (who made his season debut in September) and James Paxton — to rely on in the playoffs, resulting in a disappointing conclusion to what was a promising season.

 But with five months until the start of the 2020 season, there’s plenty of time to regroup.